 Feinberg offers a variety of doctorate and master's degree programs, as well as research certificate programs.
 More than 500 students are currently enrolled in graduate or master's programs, and 400 additional students are enrolled in graduate professional programs.
 These programs allow students to pursue a wide variety of research interests ranging from basic sciences to translational and clinical research, while studying on Chicago's vibrant urban lakefront campus.

 Doctorate Graduate Research Programs

-The MSTP program allows students to work towards both an MD and PhD degree through the medical school and the Graduate School, respectively.
+The MSTP program allows students to work toward both an MD and PhD degree through the medical school and the Graduate School, respectively.
 Students are first admitted to the medical school before applying for the MSTP.

 The Physical Therapy program is a 27-month program offered through the Department of Physical Therapy and Human Movement.
 Upon fulfilling degree requirements, students sit for the license examination.

 This degree is offered by the division of Psychology within the Department of Psychiatry and Behavioral Sciences.
 Each year, five to seven new students are admitted.

 The Health Sciences Integrated Program (HSIP) offers doctoral student training across multiple disciplines within the Health Sciences.